 The guiding principles and behaviors that embody how your organization and its people are expected to operate.
-Values influence and reinforce your organization's desired culture.
-They support and guide the decisions made by every workforce member, helping your organization accomplish its mission and attain its vision appropriately.
-Examples of values include demonstrating integrity and fairness in all interactions, exceeding customer expectations, valuing individuals and diversity, protecting the environment, and striving for performance excellence every day.
+VALUES influence and reinforce your organization's desired culture.
+They support and guide the decisions made by every WORKFORCE member, helping your organization accomplish its MISSION and attain its VISION appropriately.
+Examples of VALUES include demonstrating integrity and fairness in all interACTIONs, exceeding patients' and other CUSTOMERS' expectations, valuing individuals and diversity, protecting the environment, and striving for PERFORMANCE excellence every day.